maroueneessid/C2-POC/README.md

 ### Usage ###

 * Ensure you're not using a Redis instance with unbacked keys.

+* Add your server IP or DNS name to `utils/cert/openssl.cnf`.
 * Start `./server/bin/server`.
 * Start manager. use `help` to get command manual
 * Start `asset` on however many Linux/Windows endpoints you want , should be handled.

 ### Project Structure ###